 This is not a salary, so it’s not supposed to be listed as an expense in your bookkeeping program.

 The second is the money you pay for health insurance premiums.

 When you’re self-employed you can claim the self-employed health insurance deduction which goes on Schedule C of your 1040 (if you qualify for it).

-These premium payments shouldn’t be coming out of the business account, much less being recorded as business expense.
+These premium payments shouldn’t be coming out of the business account, much less being recorded as a business expense.

 When you are careful in what you include (as well as exclude) from your net income calculation, you will have a much more accurate self-employment tax figure.

 You should always be careful when blindly using the calculation from QuickBooks Self-Employed or whatever other programs you use that calculates the self-employment tax for you for these exact reasons.